mikedhanson/Exto-Portfolio/src/pages/index.md

     title: 'Hi, I''m Mike'
     content: >+
       Lately, I have been investing my time in self hosting and creating a new home lab.
-Check out some of my work.
+Check out some of my work or contact me.

     actions:
       - label: Let's talk